UCSBCarpentry/CustomLibraryBash/_episodes/05-counting-mining.md

 ~~~
 {: .output}

-> ## Automatically adding a date prefix
-> Notice how we didn't type the `YYYY-MM-DD` date ourselves, but let
-> `date -I` do that mindless task for us.
-Find out about this option
-> and the standard format that it uses.

 >## Invalid Date --I command?
+> If you are using a Windows or Linux device, (date -I) automatically added a date prefix to your subsetted
-> In Mac operating systems, there is no automatic date prefix function.
-In order to add the date as a prefix,
+>data.
+However, in Mac operating systems, there is no automatic date prefix function.
+In order to add the date
-> We must type in the format we want ourselves.
-Instead of (date -I), users must type in (date "+%Y-%m-%d")
+>as a prefix,we must type in the format we want ourselves.
+Instead of the --I flag, users must type in '(date
-> when trying to put the YYYY-MM-DD the same way as linux or windows users.
-Using date --help, will show the
+>"+%Y-%m-%d")' when trying to put the YYYY-MM-DD the same way as linux or windows users.
+Using date --help,
->flags, however, some grep commands are different between operating systems, and --I is not one of them on Mac
+>will show the flags.
+Some grep commands are different between operating systems, and --I is not one of them on
-OSx
+>Mac OSx
 {: .callout}

 Finally, we'll use the **regular expression syntax** covered earlier to search for similar words.